-The granting of the requested action on state owned trust lands for the proposed Fix stock water project should not result in nor cause significant environmental impacts.
-The predicted impacts will be adequately mitigated through the construction and reclamation plans.
-The proposed action helps ensure the long- term productivity of the land.
+The granting of the requested action on state owned trust lands for the proposed MT FWP riprap revetment should not result in nor cause significant environmental impacts.
+The predicted impacts should be adequately mitigated through the construction and reclamation plans.
+The proposed action helps ensure the long-term productivity of the land.
 An environmental assessment checklist is the appropriate level of analysis for the proposed action.

-27. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:
+27. 27.
+NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

-EIS More Detailed EA X No Fu urther Analysis
+EIS More Detailed EA X No Further Analysis

 EA Checklist Name: Scott Aye

 Approved By: Title: ELO Land Program Manager

-Signature: /s/ S cott Aye Da ite: 7-12-2023
+Signature: /s/ Scott Aye Date: 2-14-2024